-We seek to raise awareness of the concept, improve understanding of the opportunities and challenges facing the advancement of planetary health, and identify ways to move from concept to practical application.
-Ultimately, we envision planetary health as a framework for business and policy decision making that better balances human advancement with environmental sustainability.
+We seek to raise awareness of the concept, improve understanding of the opportunities and challenges facing the advancement of planetary health, and identify ways to move from concept to practical action.
+Ultimately, we envision the concept of planetary health being translated into a framework for business and policy decision making, which better balances human advancement with environmental sustainability.

-Our current work is made possible through a grant from The Rockefeller Foundation.
+Our current work on planetary health is supported through a grant from The Rockefeller Foundation.

 CONVERSATIONS ON PLANETARY HEALTH SERIES

 The Panorama Perspectives: Conversations on Planetary Health report series aims to inspire new thinking, conversations, and engagement with planetary health and other integrated concepts.
 Collaboration and open knowledge-sharing across sectors are necessary to solve the complex global challenges we face today.

 Three reports in the five-part series are now available (see below for download):

 - Planetary Health 101: Information and Resources – A starter guide for planetary health with key background information, resources, and opportunities to get involved

 - The Planetary Health Landscape: From Concept to Action – The current state of planetary health and recommendations on engaging public- and private-sector decision makers